bmarcote/vlbi_calculator/README.md

 ## It runs online!

-You can make use of the EVN Observation Planner just by going to [the Heroku running server](https://vlbi-calculator.herokuapp.com/), without installing anything.
-Note that this is a temporary link, and soon it will be hosted in its final location inside the [EVN](https://www.evlbi.org) website.
+You can make use of the EVN Observation Planner just by going to [the online tool hosted at JIVE](http://planobs.jive.eu:8080), without installing anything.

 It only requires the minimal information to be able to compute the results of the observation: